efat56/CollectionFramework/README.md

 Using collections in Java allows for easier and more efficient manipulation of groups of objects or elements, making it an essential part of Java programming.

-## Difference between Array List and Vector
+## Difference Between Array List and Vector

 ***ArrayList and Vector are both classes in the Java Collection framework that provide dynamic arrays, but there are some differences between the two:***